mattsherwood87/CoNNECT/docs/source/project-specific_JSON_control_files/flirt.rst

 ==============================================

 FLIRT parameters can be found in “<project_identifier>_<input-datatype>_bet_input.json” (see :numref:`BET_input_data_types` for a list of available input data types).
-This file contains the inputs described in the nipype python extension manual for `FSL BET
+This file contains the inputs described in the nipype python extension manual for `FSL FLIRT
 <https://nipype.readthedocs.io/en/0.12.1/interfaces/generated/nipype.interfaces.fsl.preprocess.html#flirt>`__.
 The available parameters are
 provided in :numref:`flirt_json_table`.